 - Orecchiette with broccoli

 - Spaghetti with king prawns, black olives and tomatoes

 - One pot harissa chicken with carrots and courgettes

-Do you want to receive more healthy version of traditional Italian recipes?
-Then sign up to my blog to receive healthy recipes ideas, nutrition and healthy habits tips, straight into your inbox.
+Do you want to receive more healthy versions of traditional Italian recipes?
+Then sign up to my blog to receive healthy recipe ideas, nutrition, and healthy habits tips, straight into your inbox.